simpletasks/sf-km-demo/README.txt

- Developed on  Ubuntu 16 LTS and build with maven 3.3.9
+ Developed on  Ubuntu 16 LTS and build with maven 3.3.9 Database is Mysql 5.7

  == Project build ==

+FIRST: import data into database
-FIRST: Change persistence.xml properties in pom.xml for current environment !
+Change persistence.xml properties in pom.xml for current environment !
 In log4j2.xml set preferred log level.
 Single log4j2.xml is both, for test stages and for deployed application.